-In July 2022, we entered into an amended and restated collaboration and license agreement with Beam, or the Amended Beam Agreement.

-Pursuant to the Amended Beam Agreement, Beam granted us an exclusive, worldwide, sublicensable license under certain of Beam's base editing technology to develop and commercialize products directed towards a third liver-mediated, cardiovascular disease target, in addition to two of the targets licensed under the Original Beam Agreement.
+In July 2022, we entered into an amended and restated collaboration and license agreement with Beam, or the ARCLA.
+Pursuant to the ARCLA, Beam granted us an exclusive, worldwide, sublicensable license under certain of Beam's base editing technology to develop and commercialize products directed towards a third liver-mediated, cardiovascular disease target, in addition to two of the targets licensed under the Original Beam Agreement.
 We are responsible for the development and commercialization of products targeting the licensed gene targets, in each case subject to Beam's opt-in right.
-For two gene targets, following the dosing of the final patient in a Phase 1 clinical trial of a licensed product for such gene targets, Beam has the right to opt-in to share 33% of worldwide expenses of the development of such licensed product, as well as jointly commercialize and share profits and expenses of commercializing such licensed products in the United States on a 50/50 basis.
-For the third gene target, following the dosing of the final patient in a Phase 1 clinical trial of a licensed product for such additional gene target, Beam has the right to opt-in to share 35% of worldwide expenses of the development of such licensed product, as well as jointly commercialize and share 35% of the profits and expenses of commercializing such licensed product worldwide.
+Beam's opt-in rights were subsequently acquired by Eli Lilly and Company, or Lilly, pursuant to a transfer and delegation agreement, or the TDA, between Beam and Lilly in October 2023.